jdc4429/openclaw/README.md

 ## Install

+This install/configuration has been tested running under Ubuntu 24 under WSL under Windows 10

-I recommend you install globally and then have your config in a user folder like /home/openclaw
+I recommend you install the app globally and then have your config in a user folder like /home/openclaw (See releases for user config portion)

-To build and install globally (Skipping all the below steps), simply run from root folder: ./global
+To build and install the app globally, simply run from root folder: ./global sudo is required to install globally so you will be asked for your sudo password if you install globally.

-OR
+This command will build the release and then install for all users under Ubuntu.

+OR (Build manually, run setup manually, and build and run under that folder.
+Commands are different to run the build like this, just Google search or look at main OpenClaw release)

 ```bash
 git clone https://github.com/jdc4429/openclaw.git
 cd openclaw